giesselmann/STRique/README.md

 To get started the **[installation](https://strique.readthedocs.io/en/latest/installation/prerequisites/)** chapter describes the available installation options depending on the operation system and already existing environments.

 In the **[Usage](https://strique.readthedocs.io/en/latest/examples/intro/)** chapter the stepwise analysis of nanopore reads covering repeat expansions is demonstrated.

+## Citation

+If you use STRique in your work please cite:

+> Giesselmann, P., Brändl, B., Raimondeau, E. et al. Analysis of short tandem repeat expansions and their methylation state with nanopore sequencing.
+Nat Biotechnol (2019) doi:10.1038/s41587-019-0293-x